How to Apply

 Admissions to all of our undergraduate programs are handled through the University.
 Please follow the admission process as outlined by the Boise State Admissions.
 For questions specific to our department contact our primary undergraduate advisor Dr. Karen Viskupic (email@example.com).

-All application materials must be submitted online through for the Graduate College’s application.
-As part of the online application, you should be prepared to provide the following:
+All application materials must be submitted online through for the Graduate College application portal.
+As part of the online application, you need to provide the following:

 - A Letter of Intent.
-Outline your background, preparation, and interests in the program you chose.
-Also discuss your career goals and plans, including what you would like to study – generally or specifically – the names of 1 to 3 departmental faculty members you would like to study under while in the program, and how the research of that/those faculty meshes with your interests.
-Note that, while you are not required to do so, contacting the faculty and discussing your plans before applying is strongly encouraged.
+Outline your background, professional and academic preparation, and research interests in the program you have chosen.
+Also discuss your career goals and future plans, including what you would like to study – generally or specifically –, the names of 1 to 3 departmental faculty members you would like to study under while in the program, and how the research of that/those faculty meshes with your interests.

 - Resumé.
 List your educational training, any awards, publications, poster presentations, and grant applications – either awarded or not.